vpavlenko/web-2024-template/README.md

 - https://v0.dev/ and [shadcn/ui](https://ui.shadcn.com/)

+## React vs Vanilla JS

+Why do we need a framework like React if the generation works nice even in a plain HTML?

+My instinctive answer would be "because it scales better": as you grow your app, add more features, libraries, complexity, pages, sections, state - React manages it better.
+But that's a dev's answer - because React helps you manage the complexity of reasoning about your code and debugging it.

+LLMs take the long generation for granted.
+However, that doesn't mean it's always error-prone.
+A result depends so much from precise wording, a thoroughly explained mental model of your app and your features, a lot of debug output added at a right time etc.

+So I'd still bet on that with React+TypeScript you'll be able to integrate whatever you need - modern UI kits, payment processing, maps, animations, nav, charts, drag&drop, optimistic updates, dynamic loading - easier and faster.

 # This is so tough, can I do it simpler?

 You can try [Replit Agent](https://docs.replit.com/replitai/agent), although this will cost you $25 (no free trial).
 UX/vision-wise, it's mind-blowing.
 However, I can't get any meaningful results out of it so far.
 Also, it's heavily leaning towards Flask.